stepan-antonyuk/Learn-more-about-sockets/README.md

                 conn.sendall(data)

 socket.socket() creates a socket object that supports the context manager type.

 There’s no need to call s.close():

     with socket.socket(socket.AF_INET, socket.SOCK_STREAM) as s:
         pass  # Use the socket object without calling s.close().

-socket() specify the address family and socket type.
+TODO--------------->socket() specify the address family and socket type.
 AF_INET is the Internet address family for IPv4.
 SOCK_STREAM is the socket type for TCP, the protocol that will be used to transport our messages in the network.

 bind() is used to associate the socket with a specific network interface and port number: